Why Does Honey Crystallize & How To Stop It From Happening

 Raw honey, however, benefits from thoughtful storage.
 Raw honey can crystallize or even become less viscous with moderate temperature changes, so storing it at the correct temperature is key.

-We suggest storing your raw honey at room temperature, in a dry place, out of direct sunlight — Manuka honey is best stored at approximately 68 degrees Fahrenheit (20 degrees Celsius).
+• We suggest storing your raw honey at room temperature, in a dry place, out of direct sunlight — Manuka honey is best stored at approximately 68 degrees Fahrenheit (20 degrees Celsius).

 How Do I Soften Crystallized Honey?

-Put a bowl of water in the microwave for under a minute (long enough to get it warm to the touch but not too hot).
+• Put a bowl of water in the microwave for under a minute (long enough to get it warm to the touch but not too hot).
 Place your honey jar in the warm bath.

-Remove the lid, but make sure the water doesn’t get into the honey.
+• Remove the lid, but make sure the water doesn’t get into the honey.
 Once the honey is exposed to moisture, it can spoil because of the bacteria that naturally proliferate in that moisture.

-Check on the honey in about five to 10 minutes.
 If it’s still too tough to stir or get out of the container, you can reheat the water and repeat the steps above (though 10 minutes is usually enough to get the honey in even a full Manukora jar smooth again).

 Wrapping Things Up

-Raw honey will naturally harden if stored for prolonged periods at a temperature cooler than room temperature — while its appearance may seem a little out of the ordinary, crystallized honey is completely fine to eat, both as-is and when warmed back to its creamy consistency.
+While its appearance may seem a little out of the ordinary, crystallized honey is completely fine to eat, both as-is and when warmed back to its creamy consistency.

-Fun fact: Creamed honey is a type of honey that has been guided into a micro-crystallized state, and it makes for a delectable topping on toast!
+Fun fact: Creamed honey is a type of honey that has been guided into a micro-crystallized state, and it makes for a delicious topping on toast!
 You can check out our article on creamed honey here for everything you need to know.

 Sources: